Carglglz/upydev/DOCS/Documentation.md

 ## put

-to upload a file to upy device (see -f, -s and -rst, for multiple files see -fre option)
+to upload a file to upy device (see -f, -s, -dir and -rst, for multiple files see -fre option)

 Usage: `$ upydev put -f [filename] [options]`